kauevestena/maplibreum_prototype/development/javascript_injection_huntdown/JAVASCRIPT_INJECTION_ANALYSIS.md

 ## Executive Summary

-**Analysis Results:**
+**Analysis Results (baseline classification):**
 - **Total Examples**: 123 (100% implementation coverage as claimed)
 - **JavaScript Injection Usage**: 46 examples (37.4% of total)
   - JavaScript Injection Only: 26 examples (21.1%)
   - Mixed Approach: 20 examples (16.3%)
-- **Proper API Usage**: 55 examples (44.7%) use only Python API methods initially
+- **Proper API Usage**: 55 examples (44.7%) used only Python API methods before the roadmap work began
 - **Other**: 22 examples (17.9%) - unknown patterns or no implementation

-**Current Progress (as of 2025-10-14):**
+**Current Progress (as of 2025-10-15):**
-- **Examples Improved**: 30 (12 from Phase 1 + 15 from Phase 2 + 3 from Phase 3)
+- **Examples Improved**: 31 (12 from Phase 1 + 15 from Phase 2 + 4 from Phase 3)
-- **Total Proper API Now**: 85 examples (55 initially + 30 improved)
+- **Total Proper API Now**: 86 examples (55 baseline + 31 improved)
-- **Overall Proper API Usage**: 69.1% (85/123)
+- **Overall Proper API Usage**: 69.9% (86/123)

 **📊 Phase 2: 100% Complete (15/15)** - All Phase 2 examples are now implemented with proper Python APIs.

 **Conclusion**: The roadmap claim of "all examples implemented" is technically accurate, but JavaScript injection was initially used in 37.4% of examples.
-Through systematic improvement efforts, proper Python API usage has increased from 44.7% to 69.1%, with 30 examples successfully converted from JavaScript injection to proper Python API implementations. **Phase 1 is now 48% complete (12/25), Phase 2 is 100% complete (15/15), and Phase 3 has progressed to 13.6% complete!**
+Through systematic improvement efforts, proper Python API usage has increased from 44.7% to 69.9%, with 31 examples successfully converted from JavaScript injection to proper Python API implementations. **Phase 1 is now 48% complete (12/25), Phase 2 is 100% complete (15/15), and Phase 3 has progressed to 18.2% complete!**

 ## Detailed Findings